Plant Science at the dinner table: winter squash

 - Squash is a very old food plant, dating back to at least 8,000 B.C.

-- Squash was originally grown in Central Mexico, Peru and Eastern United States.
+- Squash was originally grown in Central Mexico, Peru and the Eastern U.S.

-- Squash has also grown to be used as containers (dried gourds).
+- Squash has also been grown to be used as containers (dried gourds).

 - Squash comes from the Narragansett Indian word “askutasquash,” translated roughly to “eaten raw or uncooked.”

 - Squash is a good source of minerals, carotenes, and vitamin A, with moderate quantities of vitamins B and C.